martinthomson/dap-dp-ext/draft-ietf-ppm-dap-attribution.md

 that are referenced from the response) provides the necessary authorization for the included key.

+Alternatively, Aggregators could use an account system to associated HPKE configuration with a Collector.

 The Attribution API does not define a process for authorizing a Collector HPKE configuration based on the encoded Collector identity,